 - i.
-Substations/ Generating (SS/ GS) stations with frequent grid incidences or frequent maloperations or any grid occurrence in any substation which affected supply to large number of substations and caused significant load loss. - ii.
-Based on request received from utilities for arranging protection audit in certain stations (e.g. for availing PSDF funding for Renovation and Upgradation of Protection system) - iii.
-Important 400kV and 765kV substations (SS) / Generating stations (GS) including newly commissioned SS/ GS. - iv.
-Substations/ Generating stations which are not audited in last 5 years shall be considered on priority.
+Substations/ Generating (SS/ GS) stations with frequent grid incidences or frequent maloperations or any grid occurrence in any substation which affected supply to large number of substations and caused significant load loss.
+In this case, third-party protection audit may be carried out semi-annually. - ii.
+Based on request received from utilities for arranging protection audit in certain stations (e.g. for availing PSDF funding for Renovation and Upgradation of Protection system).
+In this case, third-party protection audit may be carried out within three months. - iii.
+Important 400kV and 765kV substations (SS) / Generating stations (GS) including newly commissioned SS/ GS.
+In this case, third-party protection audit may be carried out semiannually.

-2. Protection audit Procedure:
+6. Protection audit Procedure: